 At a distance of 24 km from Bhavnagar, Trambak Falls is a stunning waterfall located at Trambak village in Bhavnagar district of Gujarat.
-Situated near Malnath Mahadev Temple, it is one of the beautiful waterfalls in Gujarat and among the best Bhavnagar Tourist Places.
+Situated near Malnath Mahadev Temple, it is one of the beautiful waterfalls in Gujarat, and among the best Bhavnagar places to visit.

 Trambak Falls is situated on a small mountain surrounded by a little forest.
-It cascades down from a height of about 30 feet and creates a natural pool as they hit the ground.
-With its serene ambiance, the roaring sound of gushing waters, lush greenery, rocky hills, and the secluded nature makes it a popular picnic spot for the people of Bhavnagar as well as tourists.
+It cascades down from a height of about 30 feet and creates a natural pool as it hit the ground.
+Serene ambiance, the roaring sound of gushing waters, lush greenery, rocky hills, and the secluded nature make it a popular picnic spot for the people of Bhavnagar as well as tourists during their Bhavnagar trip.